Slugs are creepies that no one enjoys dealing with. Even when you think they’re not on your your property or in your garden — rest assured they are.

 At the time I had never used beneficial nematodes before and had no idea if they worked or not.
 Nonetheless, I ordered them.

 We watered the pile of manure first.
 The proper time to apply the nematodes is in the evening.
 So we mixed the dormant nematodes with water in a sprinkling can and applied them to the pile.

 The next morning the pile was total free from grubs!
 Not even one remained!
 It was the most amazing thing I have ever seen.

-I’ve just recently learned there are nematodes that will attack slugs.
-I think this is about the best news a gardener could get!
+I’ve recently learned there are nematodes that will attack slugs.
 Scientists at the government research institute at Bristol, England discovered them.
-And as far as I know, no US company offers the ones that kill slugs, but you can buy them online.
-I found them here and here — or see this google page.
+And as far as I know, no US company offers the ones that kill slugs.

 OTHER Control Measures that have varying degrees of success